pdenis/magnum-client/README.md

 ### Installation by Composer

-If you use composer, add MonitorBundle bundle as a dependency to the composer.json of your application
+If you use composer, add php-magnum-client library as a dependency to the composer.json of your application

 ```php
     "require": {